Rook SDK

 getDataSourceAuthorizer(props: DataSourceProps): Promise<DataSourceAuthorizer>: Retrieves authorization status for a specific data source.
 If not authorized, provides authorization URL.
 If already authorized, returns authorized: true without URL- Parameters:

-- props (DataSourceProps): Object containing dataSource type and optional redirectURL
+- props (DataSourceProps): Object containing dataSource type, string user id, optional redirectURL

 - Returns: